 In addition to chairing the AMA Council on Medical Service, Dr. Tuttle has served as chair of the New England delegation to the AMA, state chair to the AMA Organized Medical Staff Section and as a member of the AMA Dermatology Section Council.
 She was the AMA representative to The Joint Commission's Work Group for Accreditation Issues for Small and Rural Hospitals, and has served on numerous other AMA committees and task forces.

-Dr. Tuttle has been in solo private practice for 30 years and remains active in her community, serving on the Lebanon City Council and in her 7th consecutive term as the city's mayor.
+Dr. Tuttle has been in solo private practice for 30 years and remains active in her community, serving on the Lebanon City Council and is in her 7th consecutive term as the city's mayor.